JuliaWood1/DH150-UX-Design/assignment07/README.md

 [Here](https://projects.invisionapp.com/freehand/document/fq1KDPdoR) is where you can find my wireframes that perform three features of my app, Bool.

-When choosing my color scheme I wanted it to be bright and fun while also considering those who may have different accessibility needs.
+**How I chose design elements**: When choosing my color scheme I wanted it to be bright and fun while also considering those who may have different accessibility needs.
 At first I started with a pink theme, but I wanted to incorporate more colors.
 So I went online and browsed some of my favorite websites and apps to get inspiration.
 I wanted my design to be pleasing to the eye as well as unique.
 Following this I browsed UI Kits online until I found one with all the colors I was looking for: blue, purple, pink, and yellow.
 The pack additionally included orange, and other darker and lighter basic colors.
 All my text throughout is simple black because I wanted the words to be as legible as possible.

 #### Impression Test